 No extra fee is required for the Better Times? exhibition at Upper Belvedere – just the normal entrance ticket.
 Enjoy the Biedermeier paintings from May 12th, 2021 to February 27th, 2022.

 The Biedermeier influence covers other forms of artistic expression, too, particularly furniture design.
-You might want to drop into the Imperial Furniture Collection (effectively Vienna’s furniture museum) for plenty of Biedermeier examples, including complete rooms kitted out with original Biedermeier items.
+You might want to drop into the Vienna Furniture Museum for plenty of Biedermeier examples, including complete rooms kitted out with original Biedermeier items.

 How to get to the exhibition